lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 ## Abstract

-Lido V3 introduces stVaults, a new staking primitive that allows independent operators to manage validators with their own withdrawal credentials while minting stETH backed by their stake.
-This LIP proposes a comprehensive set of sanity checks for the stVaults oracle system to prevent malicious behavior and ensure the integrity of vault parameters.
+Lido V3 introduces stVaults as part of a broader staking infrastructure platform, where independent operators manage validators with their own withdrawal credentials while minting stETH backed by their stake.
+As described in [LIP-31](./lip-31.md), the protocol implements a global accounting system through `VaultHub` - a central collateral registry that tracks each vault's total value and manages external shares minting/burning.
+This LIP proposes comprehensive sanity checks for the LazyOracle system that reports vault parameters to ensure the integrity of this global accounting framework.

-The proposal introduces two funding flow types: direct funding through the `fund()` method, and indirect funding which requires a 3-day quarantine period (with an exception for increases less than 3.5% of vault total value).
-These mechanisms, combined with parameter validation for `totalValue`, `cumulativeLidoFees`, `liabilityShares`, and `slashingReserve`, create a robust defense against potential oracle manipulation.
+The proposal introduces two funding flow types: direct funding through the `fund()` method (verifiable on-chain), and indirect funding which requires a 3-day quarantine period (with an exception for increases less than 3.5% of vault total value).
+These mechanisms, combined with parameter validation for `totalValue`, `cumulativeLidoFees`, `liabilityShares`, and `slashingReserve`, create a robust defense against potential oracle manipulation that could compromise the global backing invariant: `stETH.totalSupply() ≤ Core Pool total supply + Σ Staking Vault locked`.

 ## Motivation

-With the introduction of stVaults in Lido V3, vault parameters are reported through a [`LazyOracle`](https://hackmd.io/@lido/stVaults-design#313-Essentials-LazyOracle) system where:
+With the introduction of stVaults in Lido V3, the protocol implements a global accounting system where external ether sources can mint stETH through over-collateralization.
+As outlined in [LIP-31](./lip-31.md), vault parameters are reported through a LazyOracle system where:

-- A daily accounting oracle reports Merkle roots of vault states
+- The extended Accounting Oracle publishes Merkle roots of per-vault balances
+- `VaultHub` verifies inclusion proofs asynchronously, enabling scalable vault management
-- Vault owners bring on-demand reports with Merkle proofs for operations with underlying funds
+- Vault owners submit on-demand reports with Merkle proofs for operations requiring updated vault state

-This architecture creates potential attack vectors if the oracle committee is compromised or software is malfunctioning.
+This architecture, while enabling efficient scaling, creates potential attack vectors if the oracle committee is compromised or software is malfunctioning.
 A misbehaving oracle could manipulate vault parameters to:

-- Enable minting of unbacked stETH by inflating `totalValue`
+- Enable minting of unbacked stETH by inflating `totalValue`, violating the global backing invariant
-- Allow withdrawal of collateral by understating `liabilityShares`
+- Allow withdrawal of collateral by understating `liabilityShares` (external shares minted)
 - Avoid penalty payments by manipulating fee and reserve parameters
+- Bypass reserve-breach hooks that should trigger when vault buffers drop below RR or FRT thresholds

-The most critical risk is that a misbehaving oracle, in collusion with node operators, could potentially steal up to 30% of ETH (considering the global minting for external shares) from the Lido protocol by creating vaults with artificially inflated values.
+The most critical risk is that a misbehaving oracle, in collusion with node operators, could potentially steal up to 30% of ETH from the Lido protocol by creating vaults with artificially inflated values, given the global external shares minting limits.

-This proposal addresses these risks by implementing comprehensive sanity checks and a quarantine mechanism for funds that cannot be verified on-chain immediately.
+This proposal addresses these risks by implementing comprehensive sanity checks and a quarantine mechanism for funds that cannot be verified on-chain immediately, ensuring the integrity of the global accounting system.

 ## Specification